Josh Hawley: Social media and Big Tech

 Hawley is known for his criticism of Big Tech and social media companies and has often broken with other Republicans in his support for regulation of Internet companies.
 He cosponsored Do Not Track legislation with Democrats Dianne Feinstein and Mark Warner.
 His book The Tyranny of Big Tech was published in May 2021.
 According to Gilad Edelman of Wired, the book "raises valid concerns about the technology industry, and he proposes solutions worth taking seriously.
 But he embeds these ideas in a broader argument that is so wildly misleading as to call the entire project into question."
 Edelman writes that Hawley distorts the history of anti-trust in the United States, inaccurately portraying early-20th-century antitrust efforts and completely ignoring conservative opposition to antitrust enforcement since the 1970s.

 In August 2019, Hawley introduced the Social Media Addiction Reduction Technology (SMART) Act, which would ban features, such as infinite scrolling and auto-play, that he says encourage internet addiction.
 Per the bill, users would be unable to use a platform for more than 30 minutes per day unless they manually change the settings once a month.

 In March 2020, Hawley and several other senators proposed the "No TikTok on Government Devices Act", which would prevent federal employees from downloading the app.
 Previously, Hawley had called the app "a Chinese-owned social media platform so popular among teens that Mark Zuckerberg is reportedly spooked".

 Hawley has criticized Section 230, and has proposed legislation that would regard Internet access as a privilege rather than a right.
 His proposal faced bipartisan criticism as "poorly drafted, imprecise, and fatally vague."

+In January 2025, Hawley proposed legislation to criminalize use of Chinese-developed AI models like DeepSeek, with penalties of up to 20 years in prison and/or a $1 million fine.
+Language in the bill also prohibits academic collaborations with AI researchers in China, and obstructs transparency requirements as well as research developments outside proprietary Big Tech environments.